 For today, it’s all about upgrading the floors with LVT

 Fast-forward to today; we have a very good friend who has a construction business and has done many jobs installing LVT.
 He happened to have some leftover boxes of LVT that he gifted us.
-He also borrowed us his LVT cutter and left us with some professional tips to do the install 100% by ourselves.
+He also lent us his LVT cutter to us and left us with some professional tips to do the installation 100% by ourselves.

 Benefits to LVT in an RV